Part 1 Fellowship

 - When contacting Prometric, the candidate will be given a list of availability of testing centres in various locations across the world.
 They will have to quote their full candidate name and candidate ID number.

 - Please note that the candidate’s first choice of testing centre may not be available if the candidate delays in booking.
-We would therefore strongly encourage candidates to contact Prometric to make their booking as soon as possible upon receiving their exam confirmation letter.
-Availability in any testing centre is not guaranteed, especially those requested that are not on the pre-allocation list.
+We would therefore strongly encourage candidates to contact Prometric to make their booking as soon as possible upon receiving their exam confirmation letter. *The College is not responsible for making candidates’ seat bookings with Prometric so candidates must contact Prometric directly if they encounter any difficulty*

 Full details can be found in the Information Pack below.